Red Crown Tourist Court: The gun battle

-Inside their cabin, Clyde and Jones dashed through the internal door to the garage and prepared to get the car loaded and started, but when they peeked out the garage door, they saw the armored car blocking their exit.
-The vehicle outside was not a military or Brinks-truck style armored car, but a normal-appearing automobile with bulletproof glass and extra boilerplate embedded in its body for protection; the problem was, it was not all that bulletproof.
-The outlaws opened fire on it immediately and the armor-piercing rounds from their BARs found their way inside: driver George Highfill was hit in both knees and either the horn button or the horn itself was hit and it began blaring in an unyielding wail.
-The posse assumed this was a cease-fire signal and they did just that; many fell back.
+Inside their cabin, Clyde and Jones dashed through the internal door to the garage and prepared to get the car loaded and started.
+When they peeked out the garage door, they saw the armored car blocking their exit.
+The vehicle outside was not a military or Brinks-truck style armored car, but a normal-appearing automobile with bulletproof glass and extra boilerplate embedded in its body for protection.
+The armored car was not all that bulletproof.
+The outlaws opened fire on it immediately and the armor-piercing rounds from their BARs found their way inside.
+Driver George Highfill was hit in both knees and either the horn button or the horn itself was hit and it began blaring in an unyielding wail.

+The posse assumed this was a cease-fire signal and they did just that.
+Many fell back.
 One headlight had been shot askew into a straight-up beam, and Highfill decided his machine was just not up to this particular challenge, so he backed it away from the action, and the cabins' garages were no longer barricaded.
-To add to the confusion, an officer back behind the cabins fired off a tear gas rocket that overshot (considerably) the cabins and came down across the road in the Slim's Castle parking lot—with the gas then blowing back over to fog the officers' eyes on the Red Crown side.
+To add to the confusion, an officer back behind the cabins fired off a tear gas rocket that overshot the cabins considerably, and came down across the road in the Slim's Castle parking lot—with the gas then blowing back over the officers on the Red Crown side.

 Clyde Barrow recognized a stroke of luck when he saw one—the main impediment to his escape just backed away—and he bundled Jones and Parker into the car, easily accomplished through the internal door.
-Buck and Blanche were not so lucky, though; there was no such door between their cabin and the garage—they had to come out into the open to get to the car.
-When they made their dash, the officers opened up again with their large caliber "Tommy" guns, and a bullet fired by Baxter hit Buck in the left temple and exited out his forehead.
+Buck and Blanche were not so lucky.
+There was no door between their cabin and the garage—they had to come out into the open to get to the car.

+When they made their dash, the officers opened up again with their large caliber Tommy guns, and a bullet fired by Baxter hit Buck in the left temple and exited out his forehead.
 He was firing his BAR at waist level when he was hit, and it continued to fire in an arc skyward as he was knocked off his feet.
 Eighty-one pound Blanche and her brother-in-law manhandled her limp husband into the car while Jones laid down cover fire.

 His party all aboard, Clyde roared past Holt Coffey and the others, straight out of the Red Crown parking lot and onto Highway 71.
-The posse loosed one final, blistering volley at the car, many slugs finding their marks: one Thompson burst raked over the rear window and sent slivers of shattered glass into both eyes of Blanche Barrow, and a fragment of bullet into her head, right at the hairline.
+The police posse fired one final, blistering volley at the car, many slugs finding their marks.
+One Thompson burst raked over the rear window and sent slivers of shattered glass into both eyes of Blanche Barrow, and a fragment of bullet into her head, right at the hairline.